petr-stety-stetka/infux/README.md

 #infux

 **Is program for display info about system** (Screenshot Information Tool), writen in C++ (so is very fast). <br>
 Output can colored(default) or nocolored.
-Logo will be selected automatically according to the distribution (or manually).<br>
+Logo will be selected automatically according to the distribution (or manually).<br><br>
+**Displays the following information:**
+- Operating system - distribution
+- Kernel version
+- Shell
+- Number packages
+- Desktop Environment
+- CPU
+- GPU
+- OpenGL version
+- Resolution display
+- RAM - used/all (and used in percentages)
+- Root partition - used/all (and used in percentages)
+- Home partition - used/all (and used in percentages)<br><br>

 **Supports this logos:** Arch-Linux, Debian, Fedora, GNOME, GNOME-circle, KDE, Linux-Mint, Linux-Mint-2, nothing, RHEL, tux, Ubuntu (yet).<br>

 ##Screenshots: